bastienpaulfr/blog/content/posts/publish-kotlin-lib.md

 draft: false
 ---

-# Publish a Kotlin lib with gradle Kotlin DSL

 I wanted to play more with Kotlin and I wanted to publish [KGeoGson](https://github.com/bastienpaulfr/geojson-kotlin) lib to a remote maven repo.

 I was following [gradle guide](https://guides.gradle.org/building-kotlin-jvm-libraries/) to build my kotlin project with Kotlin DSL.